FuncPipe: A Pipelined Serverless Framework for Fast and Cost-efficient Training of Deep Learning Models

 \subsection{Co-optimization Performance}

-We evaluate the performance of our co-optimization design by comparing with existing model partition/resource allocation algorithms in two major aspects, training performance and solution time cost.
+We evaluate the performance of our co-optimization design by comparing it with existing model partition/resource allocation algorithms in terms of training performance and solution time.

-\para{Training Performance.} Fig.~\ref{fig:mip_perf} compares the model partition and resource allocation policies found by our co-optimization method and those by two existing algorithms~\cite{nips_partition, bayes}.
-Note that some methods in the figure contain less points as they generate the same configuration for different pairs of weights.
+\para{Training performance.} Fig.~\ref{fig:mip_perf} compares the model partition and resource allocation policies found by our co-optimization method and those by two existing algorithms~\cite{nips_partition, bayes}.
+Note that some methods in the figure contain fewer points as they generate the same configuration for different pairs of weights.
 The results show that our design achieves the best overall performance.
 Compared to \emph{\Tarnawski}, our design has a comparable average training cost (within 3\% difference) but an average speedup of \textbf{1.8X} when optimized for the same objective function.
 The performance gap between our design and \emph{\Tarnawski} suggests the benefit of co-optimizing the model partition and resource allocation.
-Compared to \emph{Bayes}, our co-optimization method achieves \textbf{7\%} higher average training speed and \textbf{55\%} lower average cost.
-We observe that the policies generated by \emph{Bayes} often have higher monetary costs; we attribute \emph{Bayes}'s cost-inefficiency to its tendency of over-provisioning the resource to avoid infeasible solutions, i.e., policies that lead to OOM error.
-We also evaluate the accuracy of the performance model to validate the effectiveness of our formulation.
-Results show that our model achieves an average prediction error of less than \textbf{12\%}.
-See Appendix \ref{app:model_accuracy} for further details.
+Compared to \emph{\Bayes}, our co-optimization method achieves \textbf{7\%} higher average training speed and \textbf{55\%} lower average cost.
+We observe that the policies generated by \emph{\Bayes} often have higher monetary costs; we attribute \emph{\Bayes}'s cost-inefficiency to its tendency to over-provision the resource to avoid infeasible solutions, i.e., policies that lead to OOM error.